tig3r66/youreka_genes/README.md

 - [cv_stratified.ipynb](src/neural_net/cv_stratified.ipynb): K-folds stratified cross-validation for the neural network architectures analyzed.

 ## Neural Network Models
 Within [src/neural_net/models](src/neural_net/models) are the trained Keras neural networks with 1, 5, 10, and 15 hiudden layers.
-To load them, use `model = keras.models.load_model('path/to/location')`, where `model` is the object you wish to load the model into.
+To load them, use `model = tensorflow.keras.models.load_model('path/to/location/model.h5')`, where `model` is the object you wish to load the model into and `model.h5` is the trained model you wish to load.